 My husband Peter and I met each other in a Physics class at the University of Pretoria, South Africa, in 1967.
 I was 17 and he 19.
 We started “going steady,” as we said in those days, about a year later.
 The photo above shows us at a university dance—called a bokjol in Afrikaans—on Friday, March 28, 1969.
-I can give the exact date because of our fancy dress costumes: we are wearing pajamas under a white sheet that enfolds both of us, a costume intended to evoke John Lennon and Yoko Ono’s weeklong “performance ‘peace’” honeymoon that started three days earlier.
+I can give the exact date because of our fancy dress costumes: we are wearing pajamas under a white sheet that enfolds both of us, a costume intended to evoke John Lennon and Yoko Ono’s weeklong “performance ‘peace’ Bed-In” that started three days earlier.

 That was then.
 Here we are now, 47 years later, during one of our whenever-we-can-get-away “honeymoons,” this time in Las Vegas.

 I was born in South Africa in 1949, the year apartheid became official.
 Peter and I met as university students and married in 1971.
 In 1984, when we were in our mid-thirties, we emigrated from South Africa to the US with our young children, Marissa (7) and Newton (4).